nicomellon/korodakos/README.md

 # KORODAKOS

-A multiplayer sumo wrestling game made as my first project at Ironhack's web development bootcamp Try it out [here](https://nicomellon.github.io/korodakos/)
+A multiplayer sumo wrestling game made as my first project at Ironhack's web development bootcamp.
+Try it out [here](https://nicomellon.github.io/korodakos/)

 ## Choose you name, and weight